openzipkin/brave/brave-http/README.md

 The Client/Server Request adapters are also configurable.
 You can for example choose how a span name is represented.
 There is an implementation called `DefaultSpanNameProvider` which takes the http method as span name.

+It is also desirable to report remote services, for which a `ClientRemoteEndpointExtractor` can be added.
+These will be reported as `sa` binary annotations.
+A `MissingClientRemoteEndpointExtractor` default implementation is provided, which does not report the remote endpoint.